vinkla/laravel-hashids/README.md

 Hashids::decode('doyouthinkthatsairyourebreathingnow');
 ```

-The Hashids manager will behave like it is a `Hashids\Hashids`.
+The manager will behave like it is a `Hashids\Hashids` class.
 If you want to call specific connections, you can do that with the connection method:

 ```php
 use Vinkla\Hashids\Facades\Hashids;